Asterisk4Magisk/Xray4Magisk/README.md

 You can download the release installer zip file and install it via the Magisk Manager App.

+### Download Xray binary: Auto
+NOTE: This module doesn't contain Xray-core binary.
+Instead, the installation process download the latest binary file from Xray's github releases.

-### Manual download Xray-core
+### Download Xray binary: Manual
-Download the correct CPU Architecture Xray-core zip file and put it in `/sdcard/Download`.
+Download the Xray-core zip file and put it in `/sdcard/Download`.

-such as "Xray-android-arm64-v8a.zip"
+NOTICE: It is important to check your device's CPU Architecture, and select the correct .zip file.
+For example, for sdm855, we choose "Xray-android-arm64-v8a.zip".

 ## Config

-- Xray config file is store in `/data/adb/xray/confs/`.
+- Xray config files are store in `/data/adb/xray/confs/*.json`.
 - proxy config is `/data/adb/xray/confs/proxy.json`.

 - Tips: Please notice that the default configuration has already set inbounds section to cooperate work with transparent proxy script.
-It is recommended that you only edit the first element of outbounds section to your proxy server and edit file `/data/adb/xray/appid.list` to select which App to proxy, edit file `ignore_out.list` can help you to ignore some OUTPUT interfaces.
+It is recommended that you only edit the `proxy.json` to your proxy server and edit file `/data/adb/xray/appid.list` to select which App to proxy.
+Edit file `ignore_out.list` can help you to ignore some OUTPUT interfaces.